 Knappogue Castle is another Irish whiskey held in high regard.
-Located in a 15th century castle that dates back to Ireland’s clan era, Knappogue has been creating world-class whiskeys since the 1990s, and is perhaps best known for bottling the Knappogue Castle 1951, which is regarded as one of the oldest and rarest Irish whiskeys on record.
+Located in a 15th-century castle that dates back to Ireland’s clan era, Knappogue has been creating world-class whiskeys since the 1990s and is perhaps best known for bottling the Knappogue Castle 1951, which is regarded as one of the oldest and rarest Irish whiskeys on record.

 In the Emerald Old Fashioned, Knappogue Castle offers a twist on the classic recipe with the addition of chartreuse ensuring it looks the part to celebrate its Irish home.

-Pour all ingredients excluding mint into rocks glass with ice.
+Pour all ingredients excluding mint into a rocks glass with ice.
 Stir for 10 – 15 seconds.
 Slap a sprig of mint across your palm to release aromas and add to the drink.

 Although Irish whiskey is the natural choice for a St Patrick’s Day cocktail recipe, there’s no harm in a bit of experimentation.
 In this recipe, Irish whiskey is traded out for a sweeter American cousin – the award-winning Bespoke Bourbon Cream from Black Button Distilling.